opengeogroep/safetymaps-onboard/README.md

 Implementing class: [RequestStoreAndForward](src/main/java/nl/opengeogroep/safetymaps/onboard/RequestStoreAndForward.java)

-Feedback is currently available in logging output and examining the store directory, users off safetymaps fullscreen do not currently get feedback of stored and succesfully forwarded requests.
+Feedback is currently available in logging output and examining the store directory, users of safetymaps fullscreen do not currently get feedback of stored and succesfully forwarded requests.

 Only some headers are forwarded: